agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 ---
-title: Challenges for Distributed Coordination of Airborne and Ground-Based Agents in Civil Disaster Response
+title: Distributed Systems Challenges for Coordination of Airborne and Ground-Based Agents in Civil Disaster Response
 author: Lawrence Dunn
 abstract: |
   The System Wide Safety (SWS) program has been investigating how